Skip to content

 • Threshold for final commissioning: 100% of every resource.

-• Late delivery penalty: if the project misses a phase threshold by its scheduled day, a 5% daily cost overrun is added to the labour fee for as long as the shortfall persists, and the slip's build clock pauses (extending elapsed real-time days but not the labour-fee accrual).
+• Late delivery penalty: if the project misses a phase threshold by its scheduled day, a 5% daily cost overrun is added to the labour fee for as long as the shortfall persists, compounding daily (5%, 10%, 15%, 20%, …).
+The slip's build clock pauses (extending elapsed real-time days but not the labour-fee accrual).

 • Resources delivered by team-mates count toward the project's bundle (see Team coordination workflows); the delivering player gets contribution credit on the project ledger.